 The Cycles that Begot Herbert Hoover and Donald Trump

-A month ago (October, 2017, we passed the 88th anniversary of the Crash of 1929.
-As we march towards the Crash of 2018, it’s interesting to look back at the similarities in politics and society.
+Almost a year ago (October, 2017, we passed the 88th anniversary of the Crash of 1929.
+As we march towards the Crash of 2020, it’s interesting to look back at the similarities in politics and society.
 It’s downright eery!

 Cue Herbert Hoover: A man in the wrong place at the wrong time, who got blamed for the Great Depression, although he had nothing to do with it.